-Some cases of Lichen Planus cure themselves after a few weeks but if symptoms persists then you may want to consider one of our homeopathic treatments.
-As Naturopath Melbourne specialists we believe that most health problems can be cured naturally, without the need for a lot of modern medications.
+Some cases of Lichen Planus heal themselves after a few weeks but if symptoms persists then you may want to consider one of our homeopathic treatments.
+As Naturopath Melbourne specialists we believe that most health problems can be managed naturally.

 The Ayurvedic approach sees this particular skin condition as a variety of the Kushta (Skin disease) that results from an accumulation of toxins in the body, something our Naturopath Melbourne practitioners believe is the basic cause of most disease.

 Initially these toxins develop as a response to the environment that we live in, both inwardly and outside our body and our mind.
 These can include regular exposure to unwholesome food, activities, chemicals.
 It can also include other toxins may affect proper functioning of digestive fibre.